ches-001/Multiband-spectro-radiometric-image-cluster-formation-with-K-means-cluster-algorithm/README.md

 ## Features

-$$ PV = (NDVI - NDVImin) / (NDVImin + NDVImax) $$

-### NDVI (Normalized Differential Vegetative Index):
+### NDVI (Normalized Differential Vegetative Index)
-The Normalized Differential Vegetative Index is a metric for checking the presence and health of a vegetation in a given region.<br>
+The Normalized Differential Vegetative Index is a metric for checking the presence and health of a vegetation in a given region.
-It is basically how much RED light energy from the visible light spectrum is absorbed by the plant and how much NIR (near-infrared rays) it emmits.<br>
+It is basically how much RED light energy from the visible light spectrum is absorbed by the plant and how much NIR (near-infrared rays) it emmits.
 Healthy vegetation absorbs red-light energy to fuel photosynthesis and create chlorophyll, and a plant with more chlorophyll will reflect more near-infrared energy than an unhealthy plant.
-The NDVI ranges from -1 to 1, -1 corresponds to a very unhealthy plant and 1 corresponds to a very healthy plant.
+The NDVI ranges from -1 to 1. -1 corresponds to a very unhealthy plant and 1 corresponds to a very healthy plant.

 The mathematical expression for NDVI is:
 $$ NDVI = (NIR - RED)/(NIR + RED) $$